CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

     * No, the classifier is supposed to correlate every pattern in the training set with every pattern in the test set.
 Your function should support both training sets and test with multiple samples (rows in ``samples_train`` and ``samples_test``).

+- For assignment 3, all values in the mask are 1.
+Is my file corrupt?

+    * No, an earlier version of the dataset contained the wrong mask (sorry for that).
+In version 0.2 (April 30), this has been corrected.
+As indicated above, the new mask can also be downloaded seperately.

 Tentative schedule